 Read our 2016 Report Card for Hardy.

-Each dot in the chart below was a member of the House of Representatives in 2016.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hardy is shown as a purple triangle. (analysis methodology)
+Hardy is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2016 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Hardy sponsored bills primarily in these issue areas:

 Some of Hardy’s most recently sponsored bills include...

 - H.R.
 6081 (114th): Moapa Band of Paiutes Land Conveyance Act

 - H.R.
 6039 (114th): Graduate Opportunities in Medical Education Distribution Act of 2016